zeno-ml/zenoml.com/docs/configuration.md

 By default it is `.zeno_cache` in the same directory as the `TOML` file.
 Cache stores preprocesssing and model outputs.

+### `calculate_histogram_metrics`

+Whether to calculate metrics for each histogram's bins to color them by metric.
+Set to `false` if you have a large dataset where calculating metrics can be costly.
+Default True. **Optional**

 ### `editable`

 Whether users should be able to create/delete/edit slices, folder, and reports.
 If set to false any changes to the frontend will not be saved in the backend.
 Default True. **Optional**